 - 57% of Americans have experience dealing with substance misuse ranging from taking a painkiller that wasn’t prescribed to overdosing.
 24% say they have an addicted relative, close friend, or that they themselves are addicted to opioids.
 40% are or know someone addicted to alcohol or another type of drug.
 13% have lost a relative or close friend to opioids.*

-*All statistics are from the Associated Press-NORC Center for Public Affairs Research, April 2018 Survey
+*Statistics above are from the Associated Press-NORC Center for Public Affairs Research, April 2018 Survey

 - 25% of rural Americans say that substance use disorder (including opioids)is the biggest problem facing their local community, followed by economic concerns, including the availability of jobs, poverty, and the economy. **